Frequently Asked Questions

 How much is it to ride the bus?

-Westmont in San Francisco provides each student with a map of the city, including all MUNI bus routes.
-Additionally, monthly bus passes (called Clipper Cards) are provided for each student.
-This is a $63/month value, allowing students unlimited use of public transit throughout San Francisco.
-At a small extra cost, Clipper Cards can be used for BART, which provides transportation throughout the Bay Area.
+Monthly bus passes (called Clipper Cards) are provided for each student.
+This is a $70/month value, allowing students unlimited use of public transit throughout San Francisco.
+At a small extra cost to the student, they can also ride BART or Caltrain.

 Will I be able to work out at a gym?